Online casino gaming licences - how they work and what you should know

 Games may be rigged.

 Without any licence to certify the quality of their games and their randomness, games in unlicensed online casinos may be rigged.
-This means that they don’t use adequate random number generators (RNGs) to ensure that the game outcome is completely random and fair, or that the RNGs are programmed in the rogue casino’s favour.
-In such a scenario, winning is close to impossible and you’ll be forking out tons of money for nothing.
+This means that they don’t use adequate random number generators (RNGs) to ensure that the outcome in online slots is completely random and fair, or that the RNGs are programmed in the rogue casino’s favour.
+In such a scenario, winning in casino games is close to impossible and you’ll be forking out tons of money for nothing.